cselk/ForceItem/README.md

-## Version 2.3.1
+## Version 3.0.1
 #### Inventory
-View the latest major update, version 2.0, introduces a new inventory view that displays all collected items after using the `/result` command.
+View the latest **major update**, version 3.0, now saves the **current game state** (to a file), allowing for the game to be resumed at a later time.
-Now in version 2.3 the view is also updated to a multi-page view, allowing for more items to be displayed.
+The game state is saved when the server is stopped or is getting reloaded.

 ### How to Play